ShadowSpeedrun/ShadowSpeedrun.github.io/docs/ShadowSX.md

 ## What is Shadow SX
 Shadow SX is a ROM hack of the ENG NTSC version of Shadow the Hedgehog that aims to provide quality of life changes for improving the speedrunning experience without any major changes to the core gameplay experience.

-As of BETA V2, Shadow SX is playable on GameCubes or Wiis with Homebrew or on computers using Dolpin Emulator.
+Shadow SX is playable on GameCubes, on Wiis with Homebrew, or on computers using Dolpin Emulator.

 Although this website started as a means of consolidating and proving data for the console releases.
 Everything you see on this site should apply to both the console versions and Shadow SX.

 Due to changes to the game code, Shadow SX will be considered it's own thing seperate from the original console releases.
 Seperate Leaderboards for any of the categories or levels will be provided at a future time.

-This current release is considered a BETA and is meant to get a feel for how everyone is able to setup and play this version.
-There will still be some changes to the emulator and ROM hack code as we move into a definitive version.

-If you record and upload any footage of Shadow SX, please be sure to properly label the video as the SX version including that it's a BETA to help prevent confusion for future viewers / runners of the game.

 <br/>